After buying the club along with two partners for $300,000, Christy Mathewson becomes the president of the Boston Braves.

 Pedro Guerrero becomes the highest paid Dodger when he signs a five-year, seven million dollar contract to play in Los Angeles.

 After Homer Simpson and his co-workers qualify the Springfield Nuclear Power Plant's softball team for the league final, Mr. Montgomery Burns, the owner of the facility, hires nine professional MLB players, to win a $1 million bet with his against Shelbyville rival.
-Although he hits nine home runs, the southpaw-swinging Strawberry, the only major leaguer to participate in the game, after Roger Clemens, Wade Boggs, Ken Griffey Jr., Steve Sax, Ozzie Smith, José Canseco, Don Mattingly, and Mike Scioscia are all sidelined after being involved in a series of bizarre accidents, will be replaced by Homer in the last inning, because Burns wants a righty to face the opponent’s left-hander.
+Although he hits nine home runs, the southpaw-swinging Darryl Strawberry, the only major leaguer to actual participate in the game, after Roger Clemens, Wade Boggs, Ken Griffey Jr., Steve Sax, Ozzie Smith, José Canseco, Don Mattingly, and Mike Scioscia are all sidelined after being involved in a series of bizarre pre-game accidents, will be replaced by Homer in the last inning, because Burns wants a righty to face the opponent’s left-hander.

 "My, oh my”, Mariners broadcaster Dave Niehaus is going into the Baseball Hall of Fame.
 On his 73rd birthday, the veteran announcer learns he is the recipient of the 2008 Ford C. Frick Award for broadcast excellence.